 First and foremost, we recognize the God-ordained role of parents in the education of their children.
 Parental involvement is proven to be the most critical factor in a child’s success in and outside of the classroom.
 At HLA we strive to provide high quality education, mentorship, and discipleship while supporting and strengthening families in the process.

-Equipping students to know, love, and follow Jesus through a Gospel-focused, learner-centered education.
+Partnering with families in equipping students to know, love, and follow Jesus through a Gospel-focused, learner-centered education.

 “So commit yourselves wholeheartedly to these words of mine…teach them to your children.
 Talk about them when you sit in your house and when you walk along the road, when you lie down and when you get up.”